Teens make prom dress and tuxedo out of duct tape and win $10,000 in scholarships - ExBulletin

 A few teenagers, however, have spent far longer than that making their own prom outfits using duct tape.

-The Duck Tape Stuck at Prom Scholarship Contest has announced the 2023 winners of two $10,000 scholarships, one for Best Tuxedo and the other for Best Dress.
+The Duck Tape Stuck at Prom Scholarship Competition has announced the 2023 winners of two $10,000 scholarships, one for Best Tuxedo and the other for Best Dress.

 Karla Tejeda, with the best dress, and Ian Rojas, with the best tuxedo, are among the 10 finalists announced at the end of June.